Maximizing Your Fume Hood’s Lifespan: Four Essential Factors

 – Keep the hood clear of clutter, never use it for storage.

-– While working within the hood, make sure that all materials are kept at least six inches from the sash (front of the fume hood).
+– While working within the hood, make sure all materials are kept at least six inches from the sash (front of the fume hood).
 In addition, remember to lower the sash when the hood is not in use.

 Fume Hoods